 OVERSIGHT AND ACCOUNTABILITY

 When our team reflects the diversity of the communities we serve, we can better understand and meet our customers’ needs.
-With this in mind, we're taking decisive steps to accelerate the diversity of our workforce.
-In 2021, we announced an aspirational goal to achieve a 30% increase, from our 2020 baseline, in the number of racially and ethnically diverse employees by 2025 – both companywide and at the supervisor-and-above leadership level.
+We have an aspirational goal to achieve a 30% increase, from our 2020 baseline, in the number of racially- and ethnically- diverse employees by 2025 – both companywide and at the supervisor-and-above leadership level.

 - Employee Business Resource Groups (EBRGs): Our employee-driven EBRGs build inclusivity and connect employees by providing education, professional development, volunteering and networking opportunities to their members and allies.
-With 19 different chapters of our seven EBRGs, so far, 2,600 employees, or approximately a quarter of our workforce, have taken advantage of this opportunity to connect and grow.
+With 21 different chapters of our eight EBRGs, so far, 2,900 employees, or approximately a quarter of our workforce, have taken advantage of this opportunity to connect and grow.

 Serves as a resource to FirstEnergy’s people of color and their allies and seeks to further strengthen recruitment, development and advocacy of people of color.

-Strives to positively influence the organizational culture by ensuring the hiring and development of veterans and to assist the organization in achieving its diversity, equity and inclusion business imperative and aspirations.
+Strives to positively influence the organizational culture to ensure the hiring and development of veterans and to assist the organization in achieving its diversity, equity and inclusion business imperative and aspirations.

 Develops current and future women leaders for senior management positions and addresses the challenges of work-life balance.